 Client money, FSCS and negative balance protection

 ATC is London-domiciled and small, which makes the statutory protections the whole of its safety case.
-Client money is held in segregated accounts under the FCA’s CASS rules, separate from the firm’s own funds.
-Negative balance protection applies to retail accounts, so a position cannot leave you owing more than your balance.
-If the firm failed, FSCS cover runs up to £85,000 per eligible person, covering shortfalls in client money and assets rather than trading losses.
-Anything you cannot settle with the firm goes to the Financial Ombudsman Service; what the FCA rules require covers its award limits.
+Client money is held in segregated accounts under the FCA’s CASS rules, separate from the firm’s own funds, and that applies whatever category a client falls into.

 History and ownership